top of page

 Marlattiella prima

-We aim to study more on these parasitoids in the coming spring 2024
+We aim to conduct further research on these parasitoids in the coming spring of 2025.

 Parasitoid